+(When the glossary is sorted, the first term determines the sort order.)
 New in version 0.6: You can now give the glossary directive a :sorted: flag that will automatically sort the entries alphabetically.
+Changed in version 1.1: Now supports multiple terms and inline markup in terms.

-5.6 Grammar production displays
+6.5 Grammar production displays